About the program

-View below for examples of flood-resilient design and building solutions in practice in a Brisbane home.
-Many of these techniques can be applied to businesses:
+View below for examples of flood-resilient design and building solutions in practice in a house:

-Even if you are not eligible for the Flood Resilient Suburbs – Business Resilience Program, we strongly recommend investigating flood-resilient building and construction techniques for your business.
-To do this, begin by reading the relevant resources below.
+Even if you are not eligible for the Flood Resilient Suburbs – Apartments Program, we strongly recommend investigating flood-resilient building and construction techniques for your building.
+To do this, view any of the resources below.

 Life-threatening emergencies: 000

 Queensland Urban Utilities: 13 26 57 (13 23 64 for emergencies)